01-edu/public/subjects/jumpo/README.md

 For the character these are the requisites:

-- You are free to choose what character you want to use in your game.
+- You are free to choose which character you want to use in your game.
 You can use the resource ones or you can check [this website](https://www.spriters-resource.com/) for more characters and sprites.
 - The character should be "running" from left to right, so the character must be headed right.
   - The character should actually be static in relation to the background and only the background is moving from right to left, giving the illusion that the character is the one moving.
-  - Once a part of the background is out of sight it gets destroyed or moved to the right.
+  - Once a part of the background is out of sight, it gets destroyed or moved to the right.
 - If the character does not die, the map should be infinite.
 - Each action (running, jumping, ducking and dying) should play a different animation (a different flipbook).
   - Use the .png or .tga files to extract and create a flipbook.